-The property was fully furnished and all floors were covered.
-My visual inspection of the roof space area was restricted by insulation material laid between and over the ceiling joists and also some flooring.
+The property was fully furnished, occupied and all floors were covered.
+My visual inspection of the roof space area was restricted by insulation material laid between and over the ceiling joists.

 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.